jdefrancesco/crowdstrike/DesignDoc.md

     * No valid sentence is lost.
     * All shared buffers with valid sentences will be processed
 2. Possible re-use of shared buffers (if needed)
-3. Can use OS constructs/primitives (What OS can I assume?)
+3. Can use OS constructs/primitives

 ## Additional Comments From CS Document: